Spontaneous quantization of the Yang--Mills gradient flow

-If this family and this subset do exist, then quantization of YM theory would emerge spontaneously, just as the statistical properties of velocity fields emerge from the deterministic Navier--Stokes (NS) equation in turbulence.
-The self-dual fixed points are the only solutions for which stability has been rigorously established.
-This follows from an inequality bounding the classical YM action (interpreted as four-dimensional energy in the Gibbs distribution) by the absolute value of the topological charge.
+Among these fixed points, the self-dual ones are the only solutions for which stability is rigorously controlled, via the standard inequality bounding the YM action (interpreted as 4D energy in the Gibbs weight) by the absolute value of the topological charge.

-The spectrum of small deviations around the self-dual minimum is positive, implying exponential decay of these deviations with stochastic time $\tau$.
-Thus, by restricting attention to the self-dual solutions of equation~\eqref{MLEMatrix}, we isolate the attractors in the space of solutions to the YM gradient flow.
-Furthermore, as discussed in the previous section, the low-temperature limit of four-dimensional YM theory selects energy minima that are at \textbf{finite} distance from the vacuum—that is, not scaling with the spatial volume $V \to \infty$.
-Any configuration with finite topological charge $Q$ satisfies this requirement, since it has finite energy $|Q|$.
+The spectrum of small fluctuations around a self-dual minimum is positive, implying exponential decay with stochastic time $\tau$; thus self-dual solutions of \eqref{LoopEq} are attractors of the YM gradient flow.
+As discussed above, the low-temperature limit of 4D YM selects energy minima that remain at \textbf{finite} distance from the vacuum (do not scale with volume $V\to\infty$).
+Any configuration with finite topological charge $Q$ satisfies this, since its energy is $|Q|$.

-This degeneracy of the QCD energy spectrum, viewed as a four-dimensional statistical theory, implies that the low-temperature limit of its partition function must be a superposition of degenerate vacuum states.
-Symbolically,

-where $g_R^2$ is the effective coupling constant, renormalized by fluctuations around an instanton at the QCD scale.

-An example of such an instanton sum is the work of Nikita Nekrasov~\cite{nekrasov2003SYMinstantons}, in which the Seiberg--Witten prepotential for $\mathcal{N}=2$ supersymmetric YM theory is derived.

-Interestingly, this conceptual framework resonates with an earlier hypothesis proposed in~\cite{Migdal_1986_Stochastic}, which conjectured that quantum mechanics and quantum field theory could emerge from chaotic dynamics in nonlinear systems evolving in an auxiliary time dimension, without explicit random forces.
-In that scenario, the Langevin equation quantizes a gauge theory, and its zero-noise limit reduces to a gradient flow.